unfulvio/wp-currencies/README.md

 ## Usage
 This plugin will create a database table in WordPress database called `currencies` (or more likely `wp_currencies`, according to your own WordPress default database prefix).
-You can inspect the table with PHPMyAdmin.
 Each row in the table has four columns:

 1. Currency represented by an ISO 4217 code (string, eg. USD, GBP, EUR...)
 2. Currency conversion rate to US Dollar (float)